 | Public Resources | Pay-as-you-go billing.
 Only general computing uses public resources.
 Select an instance type based on workload requirements. |

 | Resource Quota | Subscription billing.
 Before selecting this option, purchase computing resources and create quotas.
-This option is available only to users in the whitelist.
+This option is available only to whitelist users.
 Contact the account manager to enable it. |

-When using Resource Quota, configure these additional parameters:
+When using Resource Quota, configure these parameters:

 | Parameter | Description |